-So you’re mixing and mingling and start passing out your business cards like candy.
-Suddenly, someone hands it back you and says, “No, thanks.”
+Imagine you’re at a networking event.
+You are mixing and mingling and start passing out your business cards like candy.
+Suddenly, someone hands it back you and says, “No thank you, I do not need your business card.”
 This actually happened to a BNI Member.
 He wrote to me, astonished, and asked what I would do in his situation.
 Well, here’s my answer.

 A business card is a tacit invitation to make a future connection.
 How you handle that connection afterward will determine how responsive your new contact will be.
 So be respectful of what you do after someone gives you their card.